 Reinforce the Garage Door

 Your home’s garage door is highly susceptible to damage from a hurricane’s strong wind and rain.
-The scary thing is that the typical home’s garage door is not reinforced.
+The scary thing is that the typical home’s garage door is not reinforced to keep your home safe during hurricane season.
 Once a hurricane’s wind reaches your garage, it generates a push while additional wind swirls above the structure.
 This combination of pressure has the potential to yank the roof right off.
 Be proactive by bracing your garage door with a reinforcement kit available at your local home improvement store.
 It is also important to know Garage Door Safety for Kids and Why It’s So Important

 Secure the Doors and Windows